rycus86/githooks/README.md

 A simple Shell script to support per-repository [Git hooks](https://git-scm.com/docs/githooks), checked into the actual repository that uses them.

+To make this work, it creates hook templates that are installed into the `.git/hooks` folders automatically on `git init` and `git clone`.
+When one of them executes, it will try to find matching files in the `.githooks` directory under the project root, and invoke them one-by-one.
+There's more to the story though, you can read about it under the [Templates or global hooks](#Templates-or-global-hooks) section.

 > Check out the [blog post](https://blog.viktoradam.net/2018/07/26/githooks-auto-install-hooks/) for the long read!

 ## Layout and options